“So yay think ye’r Scottish day yay?” – a friend of a friend

 I spotted the blonde racist and grabbed him by the collar.
 He immediately started to cry.
 I asked, “Where’s your machine gun now?”

 I let him go and addressed them all, “If any one of you harasses me or my family again, I won’t be so kind”.
 I paraphrase of course.
-I most certainly used more colourful language.
+I most likely used colourful metaphors.

 They never harassed us again.
 After 15 years of daily abuse, harassment, and terrorism, that’s all I had to do.